Sicario45/Project-2---Assessment-Analysis-and-Hardening-of-a-Vulnerable-System/README.md

 Using Kibana to analyse logs taken during the Red Team attack.
 The data will be used to develop ideas for new alerts that can improve monitoring.

-Even though I already know what I did to exploit the target, analysing logs is still valuable.
+Even though I already know what I did to exploit the target, analyzing logs is still valuable.
 It teaches:

 What your attack looks like from a defender's perspective.
 How stealthy or detectable your tactics are.